 Country 16: Thailand | This post is part of my 30×30 series.
 Read more here!

 Planning a trip to Thailand?
 There are two very Thai festivals that might pop up on your radar.
-One is Songkran, which is the Thai new year and is a riotous celebration with people flinging, shooting, dumping, and dunking water onto everyone and everything.
-There are plenty of reasons to visit Thailand during Songkran, but I’m going to make a case that you choose to visit during the second one—Loy Krathong— instead.
+One is Songkran, the Thai new year.
+It’s a riotous celebration with people flinging, shooting, dumping, and dunking water onto everyone and everything.
+There are plenty of reasons to visit Thailand during Songkran.
+But I’m going to make a case that you choose to visit Thailand for Loy Krathong instead.

 Why you should visit Thailand for Loy Krathong